Brokeback Mountain (short story): Fan fiction

 The film's popularity has inspired numerous viewers to write their own versions of the story and send these to Proulx.
-In 2008, Proulx said she wished she had never written the 1997 short story which inspired the film, because she has received so much fan fiction presenting alternative plots:
+In 2008, Proulx said she wished she had never written the 1997 short story that inspired the film, because she has received so much fan fiction presenting alternative plots:

 [The film] is the source of constant irritation in my private life.
 There are countless people out there who think the story is open range to explore their fantasies and to correct what they see as an unbearably disappointing story.

 She said the authors, mostly men who claim to "understand men better than I do", often send her their works:

 They constantly send ghastly manuscripts and pornish rewrites of the story to me, expecting me to reply with praise and applause for "fixing" the story.
 They certainly don't get the message that if you can't fix it you've got to stand it.